 Also in April, the Official Journal of the EU (OJEU) published the list of Projects of Common Interest (PCI) and Projects of Mutual Interest (PMI), which, for the first time, included projects aimed at developing a trans-European hydrogen infrastructure.
-This list featured the H2 Portugal-Spain-France-Germany corridor (H2med) and the Spanish Hydrogen Backbone Network, LTL Table of alongside two H2 storage projects.
+This list featured the H $2$ Portugal-Spain-France-Germany corridor (H2med) and the Spanish Hydrogen Backbone Network, alongside two H $2$ storage projects.
 In the same month, CINEA opened the call for applications under the CEF-E Programme to fund PCI/PMI projects.
 The first list of Projects of Common Interest (PCI) and Projects of Mutual Interest (PMI) was published in the Official Journal of the European Union, under Delegated Regulation (EU) 2024/1041 of the Commission, dated November 28, 2023.
 This list includes the following hydrogen infrastructure projects, promoted by Enagás Infraestructuras de Hidrógeno, S.L.U.:

-- Portugal-Spain hydrogen interconnector16. - Internal hydrogen infrastructure in Spain. - Spain-France hydrogen interconnector [currently known as $^{\prime}\text{BarMar}^{\prime}\text{J}^{\text{16.}}$ - Hydrogen storage facilities in Spain include: 9.24.1 'H2 storage North-1' and 9.24.2 'H2 storage North-2'. - The transposition of the Gas&H2 Package (new Lew Hydrocarbons Law, will replace the current Law 34/1998, of October 7, on the hydrocarbons sector) was commenced.
+- Portugal-Spain hydrogen interconnector16. - · Internal hydrogen infrastructure in Spain. - Spain-France hydrogen interconnector [currently known as 'BarMar']16. - Hydrogen storage facilities in Spain include: 9.24.1 "H2 storage North-1" and 9.24.2 "H2 storage North-2". - Start of transposition of the Gas&H2 Package (new hydrocarbons law which will replace Law 34/1998 of October 7 on the hydrocarbons sector).